morepath/morepath/doc/security.rst

         identity = morepath.Identity(username, password=password)
         morepath.remember_identity(response, request, identity)

-When you construct the identity using :class:`morepath.security.Identity`, you can any data you want in the identity object by using keyword parameters.
+When you construct the identity using :class:`morepath.Identity`, you can include any data you want in the identity object by using keyword parameters.

 Logging out
 ~~~~~~~~~~~